WITS-COMS4037/tutorials/rel-calculus/README.md

 5. The names of faculty members who teach in every room in which some class is taught.

-6. The names of faculty members who teache classes only in room R128.
+6. The names of faculty members who teach classes only in room R128.

 7. The names of students not enrolled in any class.